Adarsh-0417/Edge-AI-based-secure-semantic-communication-system/README.md

-# Edge-AI-based-secure-semantic-communication-system-
+This project implements a simulation of a secure Edge AI-based semantic communication system for disaster response networks.

-Edge AI-based semantic communication system for low-bandwidth disaster response, transmitting meaningful data instead of raw images.
+Instead of transmitting raw images, the system performs on-device inference and sends compact semantic information (e.g., human detection status) to a central server, reducing bandwidth usage and improving response time.